Sunayani Devi (1875 – 1962): An Overview

 Sunayani Devi was an Indian painter born into the aristocratic Tagore family in Calcutta, West Bengal in 1875.
 She was a self-taught artist with no academic training in art.
 Inspired by her brothers, Abanindranath Tagore, Gaganendranath Tagore, and Samarendranath Tagore, she started painting only at the age of 3.
 She was married at the age of 11 to the grandson of Raja Ram Mohan Roy.

 Sunayani Devi’s naive and primitivist art represented a spontaneous and deeply personal practice, at a time when patriarchal mores dictated women be confined within domesticity, and by dint of this, her art came to be seen from an anti-colonial frame.
-Although she was not formally trained in art like her brothers, Sunayani Devi grew up observing them work and developed an interest in painting.
+Although she was not formally trained in art like her brothers, Sunayani Devi grew up observing their work and developed an interest in painting.
 Despite being married at a young age and living in an orthodox, patriarchal society, this interest was encouraged by her husband and she eventually took up painting professionally in her thirties alongside her household work.

 Sunayani Devi’s works and her subjects were drawn from Indian mythology and epics like the Mahabharata and Ramayana as well as from her domestic life in a traditional Bengali household.
 Her style was inspired by the traditional pata paintings and folk figurines of Bengal, and she is credited as the first modern artist to champion rural and folk art, a trend that artists like Jamini Roy would also embrace.